Background pattern

 • diarrhea, constipation, abdominal discomfort, gastrointestinal inflammation, gingivitis

-• dry skin, excessive sweating, intense itching all over the body, male-type hair growth (hirsutism), nail fragility, dandruff, dermatitis, abnormal hair growth, light hypersensitivity, or skin pigmentation problems
+• dry skin, excessive sweating, intense itching all over the body, male-type hair growth (hirsutism), nail fragility, dandruff, dermatitis, abnormal hair growth, hypersensitive reaction to light, or skin pigmentation problems

-• bone pain, muscle spasms, pain, or feeling of heaviness in the arms and hands, or legs and feet
+• bone pain, muscle spasms, pain and/or heaviness in the arms and hands, or the legs and feet

 • urinary tract infection

-• vaginal candidiasis, vaginal dryness, vaginal discharge, pelvic pain, atrophic vulvovaginitis, or breast lump(s)
+• vaginal candida infection, genital dryness, vaginal discharge, pelvic pain, atrophic vulvovaginitis, or breast lump(s)

-Additional side effects in adolescents (12 to less than 18 years): bone density loss.
+Additional side effects in adolescents (12 to less than 18 years): loss of bone density.

-Do not use this medication after the expiration date that appears on the packaging or blister after “CAD:”.
+Do not use this medicine after the expiration date that appears on the packaging or blister after "CAD:".
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and unusedmedicines at the SIGRE collection pointat the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medicines.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE Point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 The active ingredient is dienogest.
 Each tablet contains 2 mg of dienogest.

-The other components are lactose monohydrate, cornstarch, povidone K 30, vegetable magnesium stearate.
+The other components are lactose monohydrate, corn starch, povidone K 30, and vegetable magnesium stearate.

-Endovelle tablets are round, white with a diameter of 5 mm.
+Endovelle tablets are round, white, and have a diameter of 5 mm.

 They are presented in a blister pack containing 28 tablets.
 The boxes contain blister packs with: